Surprise! Americans Are Moving to These EU Countries Instead of Portugal

 Based on 37,546 respondents in 2023, here are the top 20 countries for American emigrants.

-Jen Barnett Expatsi
+Jen Barnett of Expatsi in Barcelona

-Co-founder at Expatsi | Website | + posts
+Co-founder at | Website | + posts

-Jen is the co-founder of Expatsi, a company that helps Americans move abroad.
+Jen Barnett is the co-founder of Expatsi, a company that's helped thousands of Americans on their moving abroad journeys.
 She created the Expatsi Test, an assessment that recommends countries for aspiring emigrants based on lifestyle data.
 Jen has an MBA from Emory University with concentrations in marketing and innovation.
-She's written for BusinessWeek, Health, Cooking Light, and Southern Living.
 Prior to Expatsi, she created Freshfully and Bottle & Bone—two businesses in the local food space—and spoke at TEDx on being brave.
-She's moving to Mexico in 2024, along with her husband and co-founder Brett, pitbull mix Squiggy, and three rotten cats.
+She lives in Mérida, Yucatán, along with her husband and co-founder Brett, pitbull mix Squiggy, and two rotten cats.
 How can she help you move abroad?